 Many working group members (RuralREN, The Energy Coalition, SoCalREN, Small Business Utility Advocates, Silent Running LLC) noted that nonclaimable savings should be included in the calculation of Equity Indicators #5-9 (and presumably also in the calculation of Equity Indicator #2 for consistency in quantifying benefits).
 However, the term "nonclaimable savings" does not have an agreed upon definition and no PAs, with the exception of SoCalREN in its Annual Evaluation, Measurement, and Verification (EM&V) Report, currently report nonclaimable savings.

-In working group discussions, members generally referenced nonclaimable savings as those that were expected to occur relative to the customer baseline (and that the customer would experience), but for policy reasons, those savings are not able to be claimed by PAs.
+In working group discussions, members generally referenced nonclaimable savings as those that were expected to occur relative to the customer baseline (and that the customer would experience), but for CPUC policy reasons, those savings are not able to be claimed by PAs.
 For example, nonclaimable savings can result if a customer installs an "expired" measure, such as high/low bay lighting.
 A measure can be "expired" in CEDARS because it has reached high-enough adoption levels within the general population that it is considered industry standard practice or equipment baseline.
 However, some customers (particularly those meeting the CPUC's definitions of hard-to-reach, disadvantaged, or underserved) could still be able to achieve those "nonclaimable" savings because they have had limited access to energy efficient equipment or services and are not at the same starting point (or baseline) as the general population.
 Ultimately, the Working Group agreed that it is premature to include nonclaimable savings in the calculation of Equity Indicators #2 and 5-9 until, at least, a shared definition is adopted for nonclaimable savings.

 Recommendation #7: Nonclaimable Savings Data

 PAs should not include nonclaimable savings in the calculation of Equity Indicators #2 and 5-9.

+A few Working Group members supported the following alternatives:

-One Working Group suggested that instead of collecting and reporting nonclaimable savings, a more qualitative approach to reporting that focuses on events and customer and stakeholder touchpoints is preferred.
+Instead of collecting and reporting nonclaimable savings, a more qualitative approach to reporting that focuses on events and customer and stakeholder touchpoints is preferred

+PAs, in consultation with the EMSWG or in another venue, should continue discussions on nonclaimable savings to develop a shared definition and explore options for quantification and reporting (AMBAG)

 Topic: Reporting on Statewide Programs